irenenikk/modelling-unigram/README.md

 `train`: Train the model.

 `eval`: Train using both types and tokens and evaluate the models on the test set.
 Writes results to the results folder.

+## Contributing

+Please run `pylint src/ --rcfile .pylintrc` in the root folder to run the linter.